Too Eze: Midfield star's hat trick helps Arsenal beat Spurs and take 6-point lead in Premier League

 The England playmaker was the inspiration behind Arsenal's 4-1 win in the north London derby that left his team with a six-point lead in the Premier League.

-Eze added to Leandro Trossard's 36th-minute opening goal with his first in the 41st, and made it 3-0 inside a minute of the second half by slotting in a left-footed finish.
+Eze added to Leandro Trossard's 36th-minute opening goal with his first in the 41st, and made it 3-0 just 23 seconds into the second half by slotting in a left-footed finish.

 Eze completed his first senior hat trick — and the first by an Arsenal player against Tottenham since 1978 — with a curling shot in the 76th.
 It has proved to be the perfect weekend for Arsenal, which had seen its two biggest title rivals — Manchester City and Liverpool — lose on Saturday.